huntforhomesaz/cleanout2closing-site/content/guides/inherited-house-tucson-what-to-do.md

 - Tell me a little about the property and any concerns you already see.
 - Ask for a no pressure walk through and options summary.

-From there, I can outline a cleanout to closing plan that fits your legal timeline and your familyâ€™s comfort level.
+From there, I can outline a cleanout to closing plan that fits your legal timeline and your family's comfort level.

 When you are ready, you can reach out through the contact page at [/contact](/contact) and tell me what you are facing.
 I will follow up, usually within one business day, so you have a clear picture of your options and next steps.